ibrhmucar/ibrhmucar/README.md

 And I use Postman application for manual API (Application Programming Interface) testing.
 I use Rest Assured library for automating the API (Application Programming Interface).

-I have also performed functional, Smoke and regression testing.
+I have also performed functional, smoke and regression testing.

 I have used Jenkins for CI/CD (continuous integration) tool.